A playground for learning about A-frame

 You can get more information about which types can be specified, and about the schema definition in general in the Schema section in the Component documentation.

-, is the code that will be run
+The second property, update, is the code that will be run

 whenever the component is updated in the DOM, including when it is